alexandre-touret/alexandre-touret.github.io/content/posts/observability-from-logs-from-zero-to-hero.md

 ## The sad reality

-Imagine, it's Friday afternoon.
+Picture this: it's Friday afternoon, and you're eagerly looking forward to unwinding for the weekend.
-You're eager to enjoy your weekend when an Ops engineer forwards you a blocking issue with an HTTP 500 error.
+Suddenly, an Ops engineer alerts you about a critical issue—a stubborn HTTP 500 error that's causing a major roadblock.

-Unfortunately, he couldn't identify the root cause due to a lack of contextual information.
+Despite their efforts, the Ops engineer couldn't pinpoint the root cause due to a lack of contextual information.

-After a few hours, you finally manage to identify it by reproducing and debugging it on your computer.
+Hours pass by, but you take it upon yourself to delve into the problem.
+Eventually, after reproducing and debugging the issue on your computer, you uncover the issue.

 Do you think it is science fiction?
 Are you used with such a scenario?
 If yes, you probably didn't identify one of your end users and their main usage: Your Ops and the observability!

-I will first address in this article some of the best practices I gathered and applied through the years.
+In this article, I aim to share a collection of best practices gleaned from years of experience.
-I then show you how to combine logs and traces to provide clearer insights of your platform and make OPS your best friends.
+I will then outline how to merge logs and traces to gain clearer insights into your platform's workings.
+By doing so, you can transform your relationship with Ops teams, making them your invaluable allies in maintaining system health and performance.

 ## Logs, Traces & Monitoring